Boris-Barboris/PySubs/README.txt

 module, wich defined class B was reloaded, on it's reload all instances of classes B and C must also be reloaded.
 Reloadable decorator with EngineCore reload subscription functionality are handling this problem acceptably.

+Module reloading:

+    When Python is instructed to reload module, it overwrites the module's dict from new file.
+All existing instances of types, defined in that module remain.
+PySubs engine is using reloadable decorator from module engine.Reloadable.py It is a proxy pattern implementation, that changes underlying instance when it's module is reloaded.
+    General info about reloadable classes:
+    - all references to reloadable object should be indirect: reference Reloadable proxy, not instance itself.
+    - attribute lookup should be transparent - hence the need in custom metaclass and getattr overrides
+    - super() is not working with reloadable, since decorator dynamically overrides inheritance hierarchy to keep proxy type only on the top level.
+If you want to get to base class method, use explicit super(Type._get_cls(), self).<methodname>(params). _get_cls is classmethod, that returns underlying original type.
+    - no parameterless constructors - always one parameter 'proxy', that is a reference to proxy object, that will hold the instance, that is constructed now.
+    - _reload(self, other, proxy) method is used to reload instance from the old one, instead of __init__ initializer.
+If it is not provided, parameterless __init__(self, proxy) is tried.
+    - currently, bound methods point to underlying object, wich is incorrect.
+It's being worked on.
+    - you should never derive reloadable class by unreloadable one.
+It's not handlede, it will not work.